Wolverine971/9takes/src/blog/enneagram-influences.md

 ### Claudio Naranjo

-Claudio Naranjo studied with Ichazo in Chile. ["His contribution to the Enneagram successfully joined the insight and methods of a mystical path of transformation with the intellectual power of a Western psychological model."](https://en.wikipedia.org/wiki/Oscar_Ichazo#Protoanalysis).
-Naranjo's work helped to popularize the Enneagram in the Western world and his teachings continue to be a source of inspiration for many Enneagram enthusiasts today.
+Claudio Naranjo studied with Ichazo in Chile. ["His contribution to the Enneagram successfully joined the insight and methods of a mystical path of transformation with the intellectual power of a Western psychological model".](https://en.wikipedia.org/wiki/Oscar_Ichazo#Protoanalysis)Naranjo's work helped to popularize the Enneagram in the Western world and his teachings continue to be a source of inspiration for many Enneagram enthusiasts today.
 His legacy includes the creation of the Enneagram of Personality, which is one of the most widely used Enneagram systems today.

 ## Outside Influences